MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-feature-telemetry.md

     * `Used`

 > [!NOTE]
-> To track the uptake status of a feature it may make database transactions).
-Calling LogUptake with uptake state Undiscovered resets the uptake state of the feature.
+> Tracking the uptake status of a feature may make database transactions.
+If `LogUptake` is called from within a try function, the `PerformWriteTransactionsInASeparateSession` parameter should be set to `True`.

+Calling `LogUptake` when the uptake state is Undiscovered resets the uptake state of the feature.
 The telemetry from this call will be used to calculate the values in the uptake funnel of the feature.

 ## Logging uptake
 If a feature logs uptake, there should be calls to register the `Discovered`, `Set up`, and `Used` states.